 The university will, as determined by the affirmative action officer/Title IX coordinator, promptly, thoroughly and impartially respond to all complaints of violations of the SHRA Employee Grievance Policy, Sexual Misconduct: Discrimination, Harassment and Sexual Assault, and the Student Sexual Misconduct Policy.
-The university will take appropriate steps to address policy violations whenever substantiated to stop the discrimination, harassment, sexual misconduct, retaliation, or other prohibited behavior, to remedy its effects and to prevent its recurrence, http://www.ncat.edu/hr/documents/policies/eeo.
+The university will take appropriate steps to address policy violations whenever substantiated to stop the discrimination, harassment, sexual misconduct, retaliation, or other prohibited behavior, to remedy its effects and to prevent its recurrence.